Nainvi-singh/Gmail_Clone/README.md

     ```
     npm install
    ```
-5.Navigate into the project directory:
+4.Navigate into the project directory:
      ```
         cd backend
     ```
-6. Install dependencies:
+5.Install dependencies:
     ```
         npm install
      ```

-7. Create a `.env` file in the root directory for backend.
+6.Create a `.env` file in the root directory for backend.
 Example for the backend `.env`:
     ```
     MONGO_URI=<your_mongo_db_connection_string>
     JWT_SECRET=<your_jwt_secret>
     PORT=YOUR_PORT
     ```
-8. Start the development server:
+7.Start the development server:
     ```bash
     cd backend
     nodemon index.js
+    ```
+8. Start the backend server:
+    ```bash
+    cd frontend
+    npm run dev
     ```
 9. Start the backend server:
     ```bash
     cd frontend